Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Abstract

 \section{Abstract}

-Gravitational lensing surveys have now become large and precise enough that the interpretation of the lensing signal in current and future surveys has to take into account an increasing number of theoretical limitations and observational biases.
-Since much of the lensing signal is stronger in the non-linear scales, only numerical simulations can reproduce accurately enough the various effects one has to take into account.
-This work is the first of a series in which all gravitational lensing corrections known so far will be implemented in the same set of simulations using realistic mock catalogues.
-In this first paper, we present the TCS simulation suite and compare basic statistics such as the second and third order convergence and shear correlation functions to predictions for a large range of scales and redshifts.
-These simple tests set the range of validity of our simulations.
-We also compute the non-Gaussian covariance matrices of several statistical estimators, some of them are used in the Canada France Hawaii Telescope Lensing Survey (CFHTLenS).
-From the same realizations, we construct halo catalogues and present a series of halo properties that are required by most galaxy population algorithms.
+Gravitational lensing surveys have now become large and precise enough that the interpretation of the lensing signal has to take into account an increasing number of theoretical limitations and observational biases.
+Since the lensing signal is the strongest at small angular scales, only numerical simulations can reproduce faithfully the non-linear dynamics and secondary effects at play.
+This work is the first of a series in which all gravitational lensing corrections known so far will be implemented in the same set of simulations, using realistic mock catalogues and non-Gaussian statistics.
+In this first paper, we present the { TCS} simulation suite and compute basic statistics such as the second and third order convergence and shear correlation functions.
+These simple tests set the range of validity of our simulations, which are resolving most of the signals at the sub-arc minute level (or $\ell \sim 10^{4}$).
+We also compute the non-Gaussian covariance matrix of several statistical estimators, including many that are used in the Canada France Hawaii Telescope Lensing Survey (CFHTLenS).
+From the same realizations, we construct halo catalogues, computing a series of properties that are required by most galaxy population algorithms.
+These simulation products are publicly available for download.